Gardening for Wildlife

 The results are in!

 After 18 months and over 15,000 wildlife surveys completed by more than 240 citizen scientists across southwest Australia, we can now share the final outcomes of the Turning Gardeners into Conservationists project.
+Read a summary of the biodiversity and human wellbeing benefits of gardening for wildlife here: Citizen Science: Results are in!

 For the full details of the project’s ecological and sociological research highlights, read our Community Report.